 In Rwanda, this upscale dimension of camping is offered by the Urugo Women’s Opportunity Center located in the Eastern Province.
 Unlike traditional tents, Urugo’s deluxe ones have Wi-Fi, en suite solar-powered hot showers and verandas.

 The composting toilets used on-site save water.
-A stringent daily and weekly maintenance routines is observed to ensure a risk-free management of human waste in the absence of sewers and septic tanks.
+A stringent daily and weekly maintenance routine is observed to ensure a risk-free management of human waste in the absence of sewers and septic tanks.

 The rolling hills on which the Urugo Women’s Opportunity Center is constructed is perfect for those who wish to discover rural Rwanda.
 The center is also an ideal stopover for tourists en route to the neighboring Akagera National Park.